-The partition consists of 4 compute nodes and a dedicated login node.
-All five nodes is running 20 core Intel 2650v3 (code-named "haswell") CPU's with 64GB of RAM and Infinifyband interconnect.
+The Hebbe partition consists of 4 compute nodes and a dedicated login node.
+All five nodes is running 20 core Intel 2650v3 (code-named "haswell") CPU's with 64GB of RAM and Infiniband interconnect.

-Storage area, internal networks and software are shared together with Hebbe.
+Storage area, internal networks and software are shared together with Hebbe and Vera respectively.

-All Software installed on Hebbe is also made available for MStud.
-The login node can also be accessed graphically (with hardware accelerated graphics) via Thinlinc thanks to its NVidia Quadro P2000 graphics card and is suitable for heavy pre/post-processing work.
+All Software installed on Hebbe and Vera is also made available for MStud.
+The login node can also be accessed graphically (with hardware accelerated graphics) via Thinlinc thanks to its NVidia Quadro P2000 graphics card and is suitable for interactive pre/post-processing work.
 Some graphical software available there are ABAQUS CAE, ANSYS Workbench, COMSOL, GNU Octave, Mathematica, MATLAB, ParaView, Simpack, and STAR-View+.

 The teacher who will manage the course needs to apply for a project in SUPR using the link to the Mstud round given by Mikael Enelund.
 This round is unlisted, and can't be accessed without this link.

 New users need to go through the steps listed in Getting access.

 Note that there several manual steps in this process

 When submitting jobs, in addition to specifying your project, you must also specify the

 If you need some kind of support (trouble logging in, how to run your software, etc.) please first

 - Contact the PI of your project and see if he/she can help